TheJacksonLaboratory/rit-imageanalysis-containers/README.md

 Using the container on sumner
 ========================
+If you just want to run Fiji: `./spin_fiji.sh`.
+As long as your built container is in the same directory, you're good to go.
+It will run as a job on a single core, with 4GB RAM for 10 minutes.

 We have two scripts: `open_fiji.sh` and `spin_fiji.sh`.
 You shouldn't need to edit `open_fiji.sh` for any reason: it's what is passed to a SLURM `srun` call and it just loads the Singularity module and runs the container we built with any arguments you pass. `spin_fiji.sh` is the script you will run.
 It has a few useful options that you can find by running `spin_fiji.sh`.
 A summary follows:
 ```
 -t  How long the job will run for (default: 10 minutes)